Discover top Cornish attractions in our Cornwall edition of the ‘Ultimate summer bucket list’.

 South Cornwall bucket list

 The sister attraction to the famous Eden Project, this stunning gardens should be visited during the summer for fantastic foliage, perfect perennials, and fragrant flowers.
-Over 200 acres wait for you to explore including the productive gardens, the jungle, and the famous face of The Lost Gardens of Heligan, the mud maid.
+Over 200 acres await your exploration including the productive gardens, the jungle, and the famous face of The Lost Gardens of Heligan, the mud maid.

 Of course, you can’t visit Cornwall without taking a trip to the renowned Eden Project.
 Take a look at the exotic plant life that grows in those iconic domes, look down on a rainforest from the canopy walkway and fly over the grounds on the zipline.